mendix/RestServices/README.md

 Basic authentication credentials can be send by using `addCredentialsToNextRequest` just before the actual request is made.
 Too make life easier, it is also possible to use `registerCredentials`, which will send credentials with *any* subsequent request to the same host.

-## Other methods
+## Consume methods
 For all standard HTTP verbs there is a method available which wraps the `request` operation, but simplifies the arguments one has to provide.
-See the 'HTTP Verbs' section for best practices about when to use which verb.
+See the [HTTP Verbs](#http-verbs-in-rest) section for best practices about when to use which verb.
+For a complete list of consume methods see the [REST functions overview](#rest-functions-overview).

 ### `get`
 Tries to retrieve an object from the provided `resourceURL`.
 Expects JSON data which will be parsed into the `targetObject` object.
 A `targetObject` object *should* be a just created, empty and transient object.
 This object will be filled with data as described in the 'JSON Deserialization' section.